jmcgettrick/MoodleDirectV2/README.md

 To see what has changed in recent versions of Moodle Direct V2, see the [CHANGELOG](https://github.com/jmcgettrick/MoodleDirectV2/blob/master/CHANGELOG.md).

-If you would like to contribute to the plugin please see our [CONTRIBUTIONS](https://github.com/jmcgettrick/MoodleDirectV2/blob/master/CONTRIBUTIONS.md)
+If you would like to contribute to the plugin please see our [CONTRIBUTIONS](https://github.com/jmcgettrick/MoodleDirectV2/blob/master/CONTRIBUTIONS.md) page.

 Installation